Noise Levels in 75041, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern 75041 sounds about 32% louder than Central 75041 to the human ear, a 4.0 dBA gap.
+To the human ear, noise in southern 75041 sounds about 64% louder than in central 75041, a 7.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-635 do you need to be?